 3/4 c. coconut sugar

 - For the icing:

 1/2 c. organic non-hydrogenated shortening, like Spectrum

 2 c. vegan powdered sugar, plus more as needed

 1 T. unsweetened cocoa powder

 2 T. water, plus more as needed

-In the mean time, pulse the nuts in a food processor to desired size.
+- In the meantime, pulse the nuts in a food processor to the desired size.
 Set aside.
 In a small saucepan, combine the filling ingredients (except for the rum) and bring them to a boil.
 After, lower the heat and simmer until the mixture coats a spoon.
 Stir in the processed nuts.

-If you made the 8 inch cake, you can split it in half to add the nut layer; if you made two smaller cakes, spoon the nut mixture into the middle.
+- If you made the 8-inch cake, you could split it in half to add the nut layer; if you made two smaller cakes, spoon the nut mixture into the middle.
 Smooth it out.
 Put the top part of the cake on the nut layer.

-The nice thing about this cake is that you can ice it as messy as you want - you can cover it with toasted coconut!
+- The nice thing about this German Chocolate Cake is that you can ice it as messy as you want – you can cover it with toasted coconut!